sagardesd/C-_Learn_The_Right_Way/README.md

 Unlike many C++ tutorials, this ebook:
 - Emphasizes **conceptual understanding before syntax**
 - Includes **progressive examples** that build intuition
-- Is **version-controlled and community-driven**, so you always learn the most up-to-date C++ practices
 - Is **100% open-source** — free for anyone to learn and contribute!

 ## 🌐 Read Online